 HOA Reserve Fund Accounting

-As we mentioned before, reserve funds are held in a separate account from operating and other funds.
-This is called fund balance accounting.
+HOA reserve funds must be held in a separate account from operating funds and other amounts the association collects.
+This is called “fund balance accounting”.
 It allows an HOA to manage and allocate funds for specific uses and keep clear records of where every dollar goes.

-This is very important for two reasons.
+Fund balance accounting for HOA reserves is very important for two reasons.
 First, if reserve money is not in a separate account, the IRS can look at it as taxable income to the HOA.
 Second, it’s absolutely essential to keep track of what comes in and goes out of the HOA.
 Residents want to know where their money is.
-And should the HOA be audited, the treasurer will have to account for every dollar the HOA has earned and spent.
+And, should the HOA be audited, the treasurer will have to account for every dollar the HOA has earned and spent.

 There are three accounting methods used by HOAs.
 Each has their pros and cons.
 It’s up to the HOA to determine which works best for their situation.